-If you get cold upstairs, get down to the lower deck and admire the views through the Porthole.
+If you get cold upstairs, get down to the lower deck and admire the views through the portholes.
 Imagine the people in the 1900s who were doing the same!

-Loch Katrine Lady of the Lake - other cruise boat
+Lady of the Lake - other loch Katrine boat tour

 The other boat used for Loch Katrine Cruises is the Lady of the Lake.
 Less history but the same beautiful views...

 You can reach the other end of the loch by 2 ways:

 - Taking the cruise via Lady of the Lake

 - Driving on B829 along Loch Ard, Loch Chon and Loch Arklet - a beautiful drive - see my pictures